|

 first of the year preceding an election and the day following the official

-announcement of the election results.
-No later than August first preceding each election the American Mensa
+- No later than August first preceding each election the American Mensa

 committee shall appoint an Election Committee consisting of a Chairman